 By BROCK VERGAKIS

-The new rules were proposed by the fraternities and approved by Sullivan.
-Among them: Kegs of beer and pre-made mixes of liquor and punch will be banned; beer must be served in closed cans, and "wine may be served upon request, poured visibly at the bar by a sober brother."
+Among them: Kegs of beer and pre-made mixes of liquor and punch will be banned; beer must be served in closed cans, and food and water must be made available.

 Brock Vergakis can be reached at www.twitter.com/BrockVergakis